 More than a million active websites use Drupal, making it the second most used content management system worldwide after WordPress.
-On March 28, 2018, Drupal released security patches for versions 6 to 8 suggesting to update immediately and marking the underlying drupalgeddon vulnerability as critical with remote code execution.
+On March 28, 2018, Drupal released security patches for versions 6 to 8 suggesting to update immediately and marking the underlying drupalgeddon vulnerability (CVE-2018-7600) as critical with remote code execution.
 As expected, attackers exponentially increased scanning and attacks on websites using Drupal, but there have been no reports of attackers exploiting the drupalgeddon vulnerability in the wild.
 Then a few days ago a Russian security researcher published a POC exploit code on GitHub and Internet went berserk.
 You can use a patch management software to stop this vulnerability.

 Exploitation amassed and attackers started using it to install cryptocurrency miners and malware backdoors.
-It is believed that
+It is believed that one of the Monero miner campaigns which delivered XMRig while exploiting the vulnerability (CVE-2017-10271) in Oracle WebLogic servers is involved.
+A vulnerability management tool can detect vulnerabilities like these.

 Statistics of Drupalgeddon